RedMadRobot/RMRColorTools-iOS/README.md

 3. A Swift enum with static members, so your colors are grouped.
 4. (Typical Option) An Assets catalog with Color Sets  (Introduced in Xcode 9), along with an enum which derives named UIColor objects from the assets catalog.

+(5. In Addition it will also generate an .xml file that can be used by Android projects.
+See 'format' below)

 It’s very important to have all your project resources organized and consistent, thus you won’t have to spend hours of time changing a single wide-spread color in your app.

 The addition of Colors to Assets catalogs in Xcode 9 provided a great solution to the issue of a common color palette being used and reduced the numbers of headaches associated with being completely in sync with the design team, and for the mostpart, you may see this source code as a bit dated and/or obsolete.
 We would not entirely disagree.
 That said, Named Colors via Assets catalogs are a feature that is only available to you if your deployment target OS is iOS 11 or later.